memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 **Exporting data by running a query**

-You can also export data by writing a query, but the data can be exported only to a specific location you can learn by running the following query:
+You can also export data by writing a query, but the data can be exported only to a specific location, you can learn by running the following query:

 ```sql
 SHOW VARIABLES LIKE "secure_file_priv";